pramsey/crunchyblog/plpython/index.md

 The commands are all run using the system user account the database runs as.
 Usually this is **also** named `postgres` just like the in-database super user, but it's important to note that the system user is distinct.

-Unlike the database super user, the system user is usually deliberately created with relatively privilege and scope of access, precisely because the database super use is able to do what we are demonstrating here: run any command it wants on the system.
+Unlike the database super user, the system user is usually deliberately created with relatively low privilege and scope of access, precisely because the database super use is able to do what we are demonstrating here -- run any command it wants on the system.

 ```sql
 SELECT shell('ls');